Graylog2/documentation/pages/alerts.rst

     Highlight the custom message with this `color <https://api.slack.com/reference/surfaces/formatting#quotes>`__ .

 Custom Message
-    A custom message to be appended below the alert title.
+    The message that will be sent to Slack.
+The data described above can be used in this template.

 User Name (optional)
-    Addressing a specific `user  <https://api.slack.com/reference/surfaces/formatting#mentioning-users>`__ in the slack workspace.
+    User name of the sender in Slack.

 Icon URL
     Image to use as the icon for this message.